FelixBronnhuber/FileRenamer/README.md

 # FileRenamer
-Windows WPF App for renaming multiple files in a folder using a given CSV file (oldfilename,newfilename).
+Windows WPF App for renaming multiple files in a folder using a given CSV file (oldfilename.abc;newfilename.abc).